 - Do some research.
 So, if you’re thinking about eating street food in a foreign country, one of the most important things you can do is research the food first.
 You wouldn’t want to partake in some questionable street food, only to find out it was poisoning you, right?
 A lot of the time, a good local guidebook is all you need to navigate the food options in a new city.

 - Eat when and where the locals eat.
 Eating out, especially in foreign countries, can be an adventure in itself.
 For some, it’s a chance to try new foods, while for others, it’s a chance to discover what their favourite foods are.
 There are also plenty of people that like to eat street food and do so without getting sick.
 The key is not to overdo things and to eat when the locals eat, as this is when you’ll get the freshest foods and the most variety.

 - Ask locals for some recommendations.
 As the number of tourists and the number of local populations continues to rise, street food is becoming more widespread.
 Yet, it is not uncommon to hear people express fears about eating from street stalls and hawkers.
 These fears often come from a lack of knowledge about what to do and what not to do.
 If you are in a new place, you can find out how to eat street food safely and efficiently by asking locals for some recommendations.

 - Stay away from open kitchens.
-If you are looking for authentic street food, don’t head to food stalls but to a restaurant that offers few on its menu.
+If you are looking for authentic street food, don’t head to food stalls but to a gourmet sandwich shop or similar restaurants that offer interesting items on its menu.
 This means that the food is well-prepared and is still fresh.